g1smo/SLIPDecoder/README.md

 SLIPDecoder.actions is an array of functions that receive the corresponding input as an argument and are evaluated every time a new value is read.
 The size of the array is set by the numAddresses argument when creating a new SLIPDecoder.

 note: currently, only sequentially-numbered addresses ("/0", "/1", "/2") will work; it should be simple to modify the classfile to accept different addresses.
+note: There have since been updates to the OSC protocol and some changes might be needed if you have devices using a new protocol - in particular, I think newer OSC messages have an additional byte somewhere.

 Configuring your arduino or other microcontroller:
 I have included a sample file that should work on an Arduino Uno.
 I have also confirmed that it works on an Adafruit Metro Mini 328.
 I am using the following libraries: OSCBoards.h OSCBundle.h OSCData.h OSCMessage.h OSCTiming.h SLIPEncodedSerial.h SLIPEncodedUSBSerial.h